KCLibrary/docs.kclibrary.org/community-reference/small-business.md

 **KC SOURCELINK: NETWORK AND GROW YOUR BUSINESS**

-The single best agency for entrepreneurs in Kansas City is [KC SourceLink](http://www.kcsourcelink.com/).
+One of the single best agency for entrepreneurs in Kansas City is [KC SourceLink](http://www.kcsourcelink.com/).
 KC SourceLink supports a network of more than 200 nonprofit resource organizations that provide services for small businesses.
 KC SourceLink links these organizations to one another and to new and established small businesses in Kansas City.
+Check their [calendar](https://www.kcsourcelink.com/calendar) for frequently updated learning and networking events.

 SourceLink’s [Resource Navigator](http://www.kcsourcelink.com/resource-navigator) is a great tool to connect with a organization that will meet your current business needs.
 The Resource Navigator organizes hundreds of agencies into key topics, such as business planning, financing, marketing, training, and research.